openfaas/openfaas.github.io/_posts/2019-03-06-google-form-response.md

 * Now you can send out links to your Google Form and see the messages pouring in to your Slack workspace.

 ## Summary

 We've successfully created a custom Google Form, added a script that will pass the questions and answers to an OpenFaaS function.
 That function then parses the responses, and creates a nice message which is posted to Slack introducing the new member to the team.

-You should see something like this in your Slack channel
+You should see something like this in your Slack channel:

 ![Request Slack Message](/images/google-form-response/slack-message.png)

-Here, we're posting a message so that the team is aware of the request to join with some information to help give a warm welcome.
+In the image we're posting a message so that the team is aware of the request to join with some information to help give a warm welcome.
 You could easily modify the function to send the invite link directly.
-This wouldn't require any special access to the Form creator's Google account, just regular development practices to update the function.

-You can imagine the possibilities!
-Create a simple form to request access somewhere, get a lunch questionnaire going to post suggestions in the #lunch channel.
+Now that you've seen my example, what would you create?
+You could create a form to request access to an internal IT system, organize a team-lunch or any other kind of questionnaire.

 For questions, comments and suggestions follow us on [Twitter @openfaas](https://twitter.com/openfaas) and join the [Slack community](https://docs.openfaas.com/community).